 Blue Zones, as claimed by Dan Buettner, are regions where populations have longer lifespans.
 There has been much disagreement over the facts, reminiscent of the debates over Ancel Keys’ data.
 There are, as always, many complicating factors.* Diets in industrialized countries, Blue Zones and otherwise, were transformed over the 20th century and earlier.
 Accurate data over that period is lacking.

 Beuttner argued that one of the main factors was a plant-based diet, but he never attempted to separate out this factor from all the others, some of which he also listed.
 These Blue Zones are (or were) healthier in general, such as moderate caloric intake and greater physical activity but also less tobacco and alcohol.
-As or more important is the strong social cohesion, trust, and engagement involving tight-knit communities and kin — one might note, the social being inseparable from the dietary, as the Blue Zones were places where people earlier had raised, hunted, and gathered their own food.
+As or more important is the strong social cohesion, trust, and engagement involving tight-knit communities and kin (see Roseto effect and Robert D. Putnam’s comparison between southern and northern Italy from Making Democracy Work) — one might note, as the social is inseparable from the dietary, the Blue Zones were places where people earlier had raised, hunted, gathered, and prepared their own food and did so communally.

 Consider the Okinawans as a well known example Buettner uses.
 Many things stand out, besides Okinawa having seen more than its share of war-time violence and death.
 It was assumed, based on one set of data, that the Okinawans didn’t eat much meat in line with other Japanese populations that gorge on rice, but: “It has been revealed that the consumption level of meat (especially pork) in Japan is higher in the people from Okinawa than that reported by the Japanese National Nutritional survey” (Terue Kawabata et al, Animal food intakes and lipid nutrition in Okinawa prefecture).
 Still, even this data is limited since, “Periodic festivals (approximately monthly) in which pork and other meats were consumed are not accounted for in this analysis” (Bradley J. Willcox et al, Caloric Restriction, the Traditional Okinawan Diet, and Healthy Aging).
 Furthermore, as far as I know, there is no data prior to the world war era.
 Most of what we have are historical records that, by the way, indicate higher levels of meat consumption in the late 1800s to early 1900s.